Applicable Employee Classes:

 Any person making a complaint under this policy may pursue a complaint with the University and police simultaneously.
 The police and the University independently investigate complaints of relationship violence and sexual misconduct.
 The police investigate to determine whether there has been a violation of criminal laws.
 The University investigates to determine whether there has been a violation of University policy.
 The investigations proceed concurrently, and the outcome of one investigation does not determine the outcome of the other investigation.

 Occasionally, the University may need to briefly suspend the fact-finding aspect of its investigation at the request of law enforcement while the police are in the process of gathering evidence.
-The University will endeavor to maintain regular contact with law enforcement to determine when it may begin its investigation.
-The University will promptly resume its investigation as soon as notified by the police department that it has completed its evidence gathering process, or sooner if the University determines that the evidence gathering process will be lengthy or delayed.
+The University will endeavor to maintain regular contact with law enforcement to determine when it may begin or continue its investigation.
+The University will promptly resume its investigation as soon as notified by the police department that the police department has completed its evidence gathering process, or sooner if the University determines that the evidence gathering process will be lengthy or delayed.
 The University will not delay its investigation until the ultimate outcome of the criminal investigation.
-If the University investigation is briefly suspended, the University will continue to communicate with the complainant (the person filing the complaint or who was allegedly the victim of discrimination) and respondent regarding their rights, procedural options, and the implementation of appropriate interim supportive measures to assist and protect the safety of the complainant, respondent and the campus community and to prevent retaliation.
-Even if the investigation is suspended, the University will implement appropriate interim measures to assist and protect the safety of the complainant and the campus community and to prevent retaliation.
+If the University investigation is briefly suspended, the University will continue to communicate with the Complainant and Respondent regarding their rights, procedural options, and the implementation of appropriate interim supportive measures to assist and protect the safety of the Complainant, Respondent, and the campus community and to prevent retaliation.

 All individuals are encouraged to promptly report conduct that may violate this policy to the University through its Title IX Coordinator.
 As discussed above, notice may be given at: